mano-ksp/ecommerceapp/README.md

 -----
 Discount Process done in = `OrderProcessService.processIndividualProductOrders()`

-Discount added to individual customers irrespective of products
+Discount added to individual customer category (Senior, Employee, General) irrespective of products

 Discount added to individual products irrespective of customers

 --------
 To Run the whole process